KJTempas/puzzle_share/README.md

 # Puzzle Share

 ### An app to share jigsaw puzzles with friends and neighbors
+Add new puzzles(name, # of pieces, mfg company, owner, picture), see what puzzles are available, checkout and return puzzles.
 ### To install
 #### Virtual Environment
 Create and activate a virtual environment.
 Use Python3 as the interpreter.
 Suggest locating the venv/ directory outside of the code directory